 4. Ignore the negative soundtrack in your mind.

 It might sound counterintuitive, but being slightly out of touch with reality might be an integral step in developing confidence.
 Shipman says she is still in the nascent stages of exploring this idea: “You almost need to suspend disbelief a little bit to have agency in the world.
 Because if you operated almost like a computer and you put in all of the inputs—things that could go wrong and all of the odds—you probably would never do anything.
 Utter accuracy is probably an impediment in one’s life to getting things done, which is odd to think about.”

 5. Start early.

 Shipman gives this advice to women striving to become more confident.
-She cites this example: Let’s say you received a performance review at work, and your boss gave 80 percent positive feedback and 20 percent negative feedback.
-Instead of dwelling on the negative 20 percent (as many women do), reframe your thoughts to realize most people receive similar reviews.
-Remind yourself how the feedback was mainly positive.
+She cites this example: Let’s say you received a performance review at work, and your boss gave 80% positive feedback and 20% negative feedback.
+Instead of dwelling on the negative 20% (as many women do), reframe your thoughts to realize most people receive similar reviews.
+Remind yourself that the feedback was mainly positive.
 “It’s important to try to use some of these tools to get through the dwelling and overthinking, and just be able to move on,” she says.